Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-20-aws-cdk-cognito.md

 #### Access Tokens
 * Contains claims about the authenticated user, a list of the user's groups, and a list of scopes, via the [OAuth 2.0 Scope](https://www.rfc-editor.org/rfc/rfc6749#section-3.3) specification, in JWT format.
-* Access token provider authorization, permissioning a client application to access specific resources and allow specific actions on behalf of the user, as granted by the access token.
+* Access token provider authorization, granting a client application access specific resources and allow specific actions on behalf of the user, as granted by the access token.
   * For example, authorizing LinkedIn to access X's (Twitter's) APIs for cross posting.
   * Refer to AWS's developer guide for more info regarding [Access Tokens](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-the-access-token.html)
 * Access Tokens will contain the `scope` key, a list of OAuth 2.0 scopes that define what access the token provides.
 For Amazon Cognito API sign-in, only `aws.cognito.signin.user.admin` is contained within the scope.